 Pollution Prevention Classroom Visits

 From their classroom, students dive into the watery world of San Francisco Bay, step into a time machine, build out a watershed model, or conduct a study of sewage sludge to learn how they can prevent water pollution and keep our bay healthy.
 We provide this program to grades 2-7 at schools in the Palo Alto Regional Water Quality Control Plant service area, which includes the communities of East Palo Alto, Los Altos, Los Altos Hills, Mountain View, Palo Alto, and Stanford.
 For more information, contact Kathleen Tarlow.

 High School Creek Scientists

 Grassroots Ecology offers high school students the opportunity to take part in a real-world study of their local creek using benthic macroinvertebrates, including snails, clams, worms, and the larval stages of many insects (dragonflies, mayflies, caddisflies, stoneflies) that live at the bottom of the creek.
 The invertebrates we find in a creek can tell us much about habitat quality there.
-During Creek Week, students gather benthic macroinvertebrate samples from a local creek, learn to identify the organisms in their samples using microscopes, and process the resulting data to develop metrics of creek health.
+During Creek Scientists, students gather benthic macroinvertebrate samples from a local creek, learn to identify the organisms in their samples using microscopes, and process the resulting data to develop metrics of creek health.
 Students follow careful field and lab protocols based on those used by the State of California and biologists around the world.
 This program is currently offered in the spring to high schools in the Sequoia Union School District.
 For more information, contact Shelley Pneh.